coryellenberger/cheat-sheets/README.md

 ### Massive Array Solution: Reference Pattern

-Only Drawback to this approach is the need to aggregate data together using $lookup (JOIN) which if done too often can also be costly.
+Drawback to this approach is the need to aggregate data together using $lookup (JOIN) which if done too often can also be costly.
+And you could end up with employees array possibly growing uncontrollably.

 ```javascript
 // Employees Collection